-Antetokounmpo’s 49 points pace Bucks past Nets
+Antetokounmpo scores 49 points as Bucks beat Nets 117-114

+MILWAUKEE (AP) — Giannis Antetokounmpo played how he wants to play, and it was enough to overcome a terrific effort by Kevin Durant.

-MILWAUKEE (AP) — Giannis Antetokounmpo scored 49 points, Khris Middleton had 26 points and 11 rebounds, and the Milwaukee Bucks edged Kevin Durant and the Brooklyn Nets 117-114 on Sunday.
+Antetokounmpo scored 49 points and Khris Middleton had 26 points and 11 rebounds, leading the Milwaukee Bucks to a 117-114 victory over Durant and the Nets on Sunday.

 Antetokounmpo also had eight rebounds, four assists and three blocked shots.
-He went 21 for 36 from the field, helping Milwaukee overcome a terrific performance by Durant.
+The two-time reigning NBA MVP went 21 for 36 from the field, including a 4-for-8 performance from 3-point range.

+“I’ve been working on a jump shot my whole life,” Antetokounmpo said.
+“I know eventually one day it’s all going to click.

+“Tonight that picture I created, that’s who I want to be moving forward.
+It doesn’t matter if I score 49 points.
+I don’t care about that.
+What I care about is how I slowed down, how I was able to find my teammates.
+How if I missed one, missed a second one, missed a third one and still be able to come down and shoot another one.
+This is what I believe I can be.”

 The Bucks (40-24) won for the third time in four games to pull within 2 1/2 games of the Nets (43-22) in the three-way battle for the top spot in the Eastern Conference.
 Philadelphia is on top at 42-21 heading into its matchup with San Antonio on Sunday night.